ecmwf/metview-python/docs/api/geopoints_toc.rst

 Geopoints functions
 =====================
-This is the list of all functions related to :class:`Geopoints` data.
+This is the list of all the functions related to :class:`Geopoints` data.

 .. list-table::
     :widths: 20 80